PHyCLIP: $\ell_1$-Product of Hyperbolic Factors Unifies Hierarchy and Compositionality in Vision-Language Representation Learning: Experiments

 \paragraph{Ablation Study.} We investigate the contributions of embedding space factorization and the $\ell_1$-product metric through ablation studies, summarized in Table~\ref{tab:ablation}.
 We fix the total embedding dimension $kd$ and vary the number of factors, $k$.
-When $k=1$ (equivalent to HyCoCLIP), performance is the lowest on most metrics; increasing $k$ generally improves results, except for text retrieval, thereby demonstrating the benefit of factorization.
-Performance peaks at $k=64$ or $k=128$, although zero-shot classification accuracy for Food-101~\citep{Bossard2014} drops substantially at $k=128$, indicating that overly fine factorization may impair the representation of intra-family taxonomy.
-Replacing the $\ell_1$-product metric with the Riemannian ($\ell_2$) product metric consistently degrades performance, except for text retrieval.
-This result supports that the $\ell_1$-product metric provides a more effective way to aggregate cross-family composition.
+When $k=1$ (equivalent to HyCoCLIP), performance is the lowest on most measures; increasing $k$ generally improves results, except for text retrieval, thereby demonstrating the benefit of factorization.
+Most performance measures peak at $k=64$ or $k=128$, although zero-shot classification accuracy for Food-101~\citep{Bossard2014} drops substantially at $k=128$, indicating that overly fine factorization may impair the representation of intra-family taxonomy.
+Replacing the $\ell_1$-product metric with the Riemannian ($\ell_2$) or $\ell_\infty$-product metric consistently degrades performance.
+We also investigated the mixed-curvature model of the Euclidean, hyperbolic, and spherical spaces of 256, 128, and 128 dimensions, respectively~\citep{Gu2019, Wang2024, Gao2025}, and found an overall inferior performance.
+These results support that the $\ell_1$-product metric provides a more effective way to aggregate cross-family composition.